Which of the Chicago Towers is Best? Willis Skydeck vs. 360 Chicago

 Going to be visiting Chicago soon?
 Be sure to pick up a Chicago CityPASS, which includes fast-track admission to both of the city's famous towers, and can save you more than $100 on attraction entry throughout the city.

-NOTE: As of July 2021, both towers are requiring timed tickets in order to visit.
+NOTE: Both towers are now requiring timed tickets in order to visit.
 Be sure to book your tickets in advance if you want to visit at a particular time!

 Location